Rafting and Adventure on the Manso River

 Several options to visit and enjoy one of the most beautiful rivers in Nahuel Huapi National Park.

 The Manso River is well known for its plentiful volume, its incredible turquoise hue and because its rapids are the most coveted by lovers of rafting.
 Of course it is also one of the natural attractions protected by Nahuel Huapi National Park.

 One alternative to tour around this spectacular river will take us down to the Chilean border.
 Another one will cover a stretch of the Lower Manso.

-After crossing Lakes Gutiérrez, Mascardi and Guillermo, take a detour at the Villegas River which leads straight to La Pasarela camp site.
+Leaving out Bariloche, and after crossing Lakes Gutiérrez, Mascardi and Guillermo, take a detour at the Villegas River which leads straight to La Pasarela camp site.
 At this spot, various guides from different companies will provide very interesting safety instructions and explain the basic rafting techniques.